-After a brief and hectic interlude where I received a text that my flight home the next day had been cancelled, then was booked onto a replacement flight that was leaving immediately, then got to the airport in a flurry to find my new flight was cancelled too just to be funny, I decided to drive a loop around the island, repeating the transmutation mantra.
+After a brief and hectic interlude where I received a text that my flight home the next day had been cancelled, then found out I was booked onto a replacement flight that was leaving immediately, then got to the airport in a flurry to find my new flight was cancelled too just to be funny, I decided to drive a loop around the island, repeating that transmutation mantra.

-The scene was chaotic as I drove around, the rain battering the island and the locals starting to bumper car into each other at regular intervals.
+The scene was chaotic as I drove around the island, the rain battering my car as the locals started to bumper car into each other at regular intervals.

 My favorite moment from the surreal drive was seeing a very wet stray dog calmly using the crosswalk to cross an otherwise lawless intersection in the pouring rain.

-I stopped at a beach on each of the four sides of the island, repeating the mantra of transmutation and visualizing the energy sweeping through the island.
+I stopped at beaches on each of the four sides of the island, repeating the mantra of transmutation and visualizing the energy sweeping through the island.
 As I did, I could begin to viscerally feel these flames of energy moving through the island itself.
-When I got back to the hostel, I sat on the porch and visualized the hurricane, pictured wrapping my arms around it and pouring love endlessly into it.
+When I got back to the hostel, I sat on the porch and visualized the hurricane.
+I pictured wrapping my arms around it and pouring love endlessly into it.

 Sitting on the porch in Nassau, I thought about how this could be a job in and of itself, a small number of people consciously mitigating disasters by working to transmute the negative energies everyone else was producing without realizing it.

 I was up early the next morning for the replacement flight for the replacement flight for my original flight home.
-I said goodbye to the few friends in the hostel who were up, and this had already become a running joke since I’d said goodbye and left only to be shut down at the airport twice already.
+I said goodbye to my few friends in the hostel who were up that early, and this had already become a running joke since I’d said goodbye and left only to be shut down at the airport twice already.